-This autumn, London’s National Gallery will house a new exhibition, Courtauld Impressionists: From Manet to Cézanne, displaying the artwork of major impressionists and post-impressionists.
+This autumn, London’s National Gallery will house a new impressionist exhibition, Courtauld Impressionists: From Manet to Cézanne, displaying the artwork of major impressionists and post-impressionists.

 As the Courtauld Gallery temporarily closes to make way for a major transformation project—Courtauld Connects—26 pieces from the establishment’s impressionist and post-impressionist art collection will be displayed at the National Gallery.

-The exhibition—which is opening on 17 September—will be arranged chronologically with 12 sections for each artist, which include leading impressionists Renoir, Cézanne, Manet and more.
+The impressionist exhibition—which is opening on 17 September—will be arranged chronologically with 12 sections for each artist, which include leading impressionists Renoir, Cézanne, Manet and more.